medeiros/medeiros.github.io/_posts/2020-10-25-Kafka-Streams-Concepts.md

   must have ability to deliver content to microservices local caches, and good support for a local store that serves as a cache or materialized view of the microservice data
-- **Near real time data analyics**: where complex aggregations and joins are required in order to produce relevant data.
+- **Near real time data analytics**: where complex aggregations and joins are required in order to produce relevant data.
   - It is expected a stream processing mechanism with great local store support, in order to perform the complex aggregations, joins, and windows.